Getting married to a foreign citizen

 The one who is a foreign citizen must also submit:

-• Documentation of name and age, for example a passport or birth certificate.
+- Documentation of name and age, for example a passport or birth certificate.
 The documentation must be original or a copy certified by a Norwegian public authority.
 If you use your passport as documentation, please submit a copy verified by a Norwegian public authority, not your original passport.
-Please note that the notary public will not certify that copies of foreign documents are genuine.
+Please note that the district courts in Norway will not certify that copies of foreign documents are genuine.
 The birth certificate must be legalised or endorsed with an apostille stamp.

 The documentation requirements for group 2-countries are slightly stricter.
 In addition to legalisation of the certificate, the legalisation must be confirmed by a Norwegian foreign mission.
 These countries are: Africa: Burkina Faso, Burundi, Côte d’Ivoire (Ivory Coast), Democratic Republic of the Congo (DRC), Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Kenya, Liberia, Mali, Nigeria, Republic of the Congo, Sierra Leone, Somalia, South Sudan, Sudan, Uganda and Zimbabwe.
 Asia: Afghanistan, Bangladesh, Iraq, Myanmar (Burma), Pakistan, Saudi Arabia, Sri Lanka, Syria, Vietnam and Yemen.